EMD SD70 series: SD70MAC (1993–2007)

-The SD70MAC uses three phase AC traction motors.
-Production of the model commenced in 1993, competing against the GE AC4400CW.
-The majority of SD70MAC models were produced with the 4000 hp EMD 710 prime mover while later units are rated at 4300 hp and feature EMD SD45-style flared radiators.
-Starting in 1993, the Alaska Railroad ordered SD70MACs with head-end power to make them suitable for both freight and passenger service; no other railroad ordered this variant.
-Due to the Alaska Railroad's satisfaction with these locomotives, they specially ordered additional models after EMD had transitioned production to the SD70ACe.The last order of Alaska Railroad SD70MACs was built/delivered in late 2007.
+The SD70MAC uses three-phase AC traction motors.
+Production of the model began in 1993, competing against the GE AC4400CW.
+Most SD70MAC models were produced with the 4000 hp EMD 710 prime mover, although later units are rated at 4300 hp and have EMD SD45-style flared radiators.
+Starting in 1993, the Alaska Railroad ordered a unique version of the SD70MAC with head-end power to make them suitable for both freight and passenger service.
+They reordered the version, even after EMD had shifted production to the SD70ACe, until in late 2007.
 The trucks were replaced with HTCR-4, instead of HTCR-I on former model.